media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

   --max-rows 1000
 ```

-At the end of every run, `count_function.py` prints a short timing summary:
-total time, model load/setup time, processing time, processing time per
-sentence, and processed sentence count.
-The detailed timing JSON is also written
-to `timing_{la1}_{la2}.json` in the output directory.

-If you are interrupted by an error on the way, run with the first argument being the value in /root/src/data/output/passed_id.txt plus one.
+If you are interrupted by an error on the way, run with the first argument being
+the value in `/root/src/data/output/passed_id.txt` plus one.

-### Maintainer: build a local de-en sample package
+## Maintainer: build a local de-en sample package

 For maintainers with local de-en source data, the helper below builds a small
 raw input package.
 It uses full LTC relations only to choose graph-friendly